Skip to main content

 Yes.
 Sequence automatically handles product-level and invoice-level discounts according to ASC 606 guidelines.
 Credit notes reverse revenue from current balances (deferred first, then recognized).
 See the use cases guide for details.

 Product-level discounts are rolled up into the same journal entry as the product.
 Sequence creates a single journal for the net amount after applying the product discount.
-For example, a 120 discount generates one journal entry for $1,080.
+For example, a 1,200subscriptionwitha1,200 subscription with a 120 discount generates one journal entry for $1,080.

 Global (invoice-level) discounts are proportionally allocated across all line items on the invoice based on their standalone selling price.
 Sequence creates separate journal entries for each line item’s net amount after the discount allocation.
 This ensures proper revenue allocation while maintaining ASC 606 compliance.